 ✓What is the best Greek honey?

 This really depends on your preference.
 Do you want your honey aromatic?
 The why not try anthomelo.
 Seeking something with zing and dozens of health benefits?
-Then definitely get some “meli elatis vanillia” from Mt Menalon in Arcadia made from the local black pine tree.
+Then definitely get some premium “meli elatis vanillia” from Mt Menalon in Arcadia made from the local black pine tree.
 This is also a PDO product (Protected Designation of Origin).
 And of course, the smooth thyme honey from Kythira island.

 ✓Honey events in Greece